-The Saluki and other sighthounds were the favorite pets among kings like Egyptian pharaohs as well as other notable historical figures like Alexander the Great, and are believed to have originated in the Middle East, Egypt, and Asia since long before the Pyramids were built.
+The Saluki and other sighthounds were the favorite pets among kings like Egyptian pharaohs as well as other notable historical figures like Alexander the Great, and are believed to have originated in the Middle East, Egypt, and Asia long before the Pyramids were built.
 Particularly widespread throughout Egypt, this breed was revered and cherished; in fact, their bodies were often mummified just like those of the ancient pharaohs.
 Nomadic Muslims, who generally considered dogs to be unclean animals, considered Salukis a gift from Allah.
 Some historians believe the breed may take its name from the ancient city of Saluk in Yemen, or possibly from the city of Seleucia in Syria.

-Thanks to their incredible speed and agility, the Saluki was often relied on by the Arabs to hunt gazelle, the fastest of the antelopes.
+Thanks to their incredible speed and agility, the Saluki was often relied on to hunt gazelle, the fastest of the antelopes.
 As a sighthound, a breed that hunts by sight rather than scent, the Saluki is also known for having remarkably sharp vision and the ability to run their quarry down to kill or retrieve it.
 In contrast to its graceful and elegant appearance, the Saluki is known to be able to hunt gazelle and other animals and possess a rugged, brute strength that’s able to withstand even the harshest conditions, such as deep sand or mountainous terrain.

 The Saluki’s first known presence in England dates back to 1840.
 The breed wasn’t established until after World War I when many British officers returned from the Middle East with these dogs.
 Today’s Saluki remains true to its ancient ancestors, from its sleek physique and warm eyes to its sophisticated and dignified persona.